scaleway/serverless-functions-python/README.md

 **Do I need to deploy my function differently?**

-No. This framework does not affect deployment or performance.
+No. This framework does not affect deployment nor performance.

+## Development

+This repository is at its early stage and is still in active development.
+If you are looking for a way to contribute please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

-## 🎓 Contributing
+## Reach Us

-We welcome all contributions to our open-source projects, please see our contributing guidelines.

-Do not hesitate to raise issues and pull requests we will have a look at them.
+We love feedback.
+Don't hesitate to open a [Github issue](https://github.com/scaleway/serverless-functions-python/issues/new) or feel free to reach us on [Scaleway Slack community](https://slack.scaleway.com/), we are waiting for you on [#serverless-functions](https://scaleway-community.slack.com/app_redirect?channel=serverless-functions).